The cheapest Super Bowl ticket is $5,000. Here’s what you could buy instead

-(KTXL) — The Super Bowl matchup isn’t even set yet, but ticket prices are already through the roof.
+The Super Bowl matchup isn’t even set yet, but ticket prices are already through the roof.
+KTLA’s sister station KTXL reports.

 The cheapest price of a single ticket is around $5,000 on most purchasing platforms.
 Those prices could potentially get higher as we approach game day on Feb.
 12.